SkynetLabs/skynet-docs/source/index.html.md

 each -- resulted in differences between the SDKs.
 We've noted them where necessary throughout the documentation.

+### Function Parameters

+In most of the SDKs the additional options may be left out of the function calls, in which case the default options are used.
+In <b>Go</b> the options must always be passed in, as the language does not support optional function parameters.

 ### Case

-In particular, note that the casing of functions and their parameters differs between the languages:
+Note that the casing of functions and their parameters differs between the
+languages:

 Language | Case
 -------- | ----